SIMBAChain/hardhat/README.md

 $ npx hardhat simba pull
 ```

-this command ensures that your simba.json source code for each contract is up to date.
+This command ensures that your simba.json source code for each contract is up to date.
 To determine which contracts need to be exported, the plugin compares the source code it finds in your simba.json to the source code it finds in compiled artifacts.
 If there is a difference, then the plugin knows that a contract has changed and needs to be exported.
 Running simba pull is necessary because in CI/CD, exporting happens in the git service environment, so there is no way for your simba.json to be updated with most recent source code during export.
 So what simba pull does is retrieve that source code from SIMBA Chain and write it to your simba.json

 You may notice above in the pipeline that simba pull is run inside the pipeline.
 This is as a precaution, in case you forgot to run in your local environment.
 It’s never a bad idea to include simba pull in your CI/CD pipeline, but it will make the pipeline run more slowly.